Zu Produktinformationen springen

 Format

-Inspired equally by the Haight-Ashbury scene, the worldwide Summer of Love and Brian Wilson's recent groundbreaking work, in mid-1967 former Ivy Leaguers John Carter and Ken Lewis pieced together the hugely ambitious, six-minute 'Let's Go To San Francisco'.
+Inspired equally by the Haight-Ashbury scene, the worldwide Summer of Love, and Brian Wilson's recent groundbreaking work, in mid-1967 former Ivy Leaguers John Carter and Ken Lewis pieced together the hugely ambitious, six-minute "Let's Go To San Francisco".
+The result was a UK Top Five hit, a success that encouraged Carter to record more material in the same vein.

 When psychedelia withered and died, Carter abandoned the name in public but continued to work on a brace of Moody Blues-style concept albums that failed to appear at the time.